brill-software/brill_server/README.md

 The project is also available from:

-- Sourceforce (ssh://chrisbulcock@git.code.sf.net/p/brill-software/brill_server)
+- Sourceforce (git://git.code.sf.net/p/brill-software/brill_server)
 - GitLab (git@gitlab.com:brill-software/brill_server.git)
 - GitHub (git@github.com:brill-software/brill_server.git)

-To make changes, you either need permission to write to the Bitbucket repository or you need to create a fork.
+To make changes, you either need permission to write to the Bitbucket repository or create a fork repository.
+You can create a fork repository on Bitbucket, Sourceforge, GitLab, GitHub, AWS CodeCommit or your own Git Server.

 ## Brill Server Configuration